Showing posts with label 1995. Show all posts

 Dig Dugging through the garden

-The yellow ones aimlessly wander whereas the purple ones come crashing in and can carve their own path through the garden.
-Each will materialise a few seconds after you begin a level, which offers a moment of grace.
-However, once they start to appear, their numbers are plentiful and they spawn fast and regularly.
+The yellow ones aimlessly wander whereas the purple ones come crashing in carving a own path through the garden.
+Each will materialise after you begin a level, which offers a moment of grace.
+However, once they start to appear, their numbers are plentiful and they spawn regularly.

-However, there are ways to kill these dreaded beasts.
-The first is to use the garden's apples.
-Walking under these loosens the soil and they fall, crushing anything underneath.
+There are ways to kill these beasts: the first is to use the garden's apples.
+Walking under these loosens the soil, and they fall, crushing anything underneath.
 Another way is to push them Pengo-style.
 Lastly, we can use a gun that fires one bullet at a time.
-This bullet bounces around the open areas until it hits a monster (can be recollected).
+This bullet bounces around the open areas until it hits a monster.

-That's all there is to this bizarre little game; collect the items as quickly as possible and begin the task again on the next level.
+That's all there is to this bizarre game; quickly collect the items, and begin the task again on the next level.
 As you progress, the difficulty increases with more enemies adding to the frantic gameplay.
-It's a bit mad!!

-Hardly original but, it's silly and I'm positive the kids will love it.
-Let's check out some more screenshots...
+Hardly original, but it's silly, and I'm positive your kids will love it.
+Let's check out more screenshots...

 As you can see, they appear in droves but are as stupid as they are quick.